-This heater has a pilot with an Oxygen Depletion Sensing (ODS) safety shutoff system.
-The ODS/ pilot is a required feature for vent-free room heaters.
-The ODS/pilot shuts off the heater if there is not enough fresh air.
+This appliance has a pilot with an Oxygen Depletion Sensing (ODS) safety shutoff system.
+The ODS/pilot is a required feature for vent-free room appliances.
+The ODS/pilot shuts off the appliance if there is not enough fresh air.